High-Dimensional Vector Autoregression with Common Response and Predictor Factors: Supplementary materials for sparse estimation

 Therefore, with probability at least $1-2\exp[-CM_2^2\min(\tau^{-4},\tau^{-2})T)]$, $\alpha_\textup{RSC}\leq T^{-1}R_T(\bm{\Delta})\leq \beta_\textup{RSS}$.
 Finally, we may replace $\lambda_{\max}(\widetilde{\bm{A}}\widetilde{\bm{A}}^\top)$ and $\lambda_{\min}(\widetilde{\bm{A}}\widetilde{\bm{A}}^\top)$ with $1/\mu_{\min}(\mathcal{A})$ and $1/\mu_{\max}(\mathcal{A})$, as in the proof of Lemma \ref{lemma:RSC}.

 \end{proof}

-Next lemma is the deviation bound for the sparsity-constrained set.
+The following lemma is the deviation bound for the sparsity-constrained set.
 The proof of this lemma essentially follows that of Lemma \ref{lemma:deviation}, and the covering number of the sparsity-constrained low-rank set has been established in Lemma \ref{lemma:sparse_RSC_RSS}.
 The proof is hence omitted for simplicity.

 \begin{lemma} If $T\gtrsim M_2^{-2}\max(\tau^4,\tau^2)\{sr+r^2+s\min[\log(p),\log(ep/s)]\}$, under the conditions in Theorem \ref{thm:sparse}, with probability at least $1-2\exp[-C\log(p)]$,

 where $s=\max(s_c+s_r,s_c+s_p)$.